oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

 ### Phase 1 - Tech Preview

+*   Add Quantum as an external provider.
+    -   Support for Linux Bridge plugin
+    -   Support for OVS plugin?
+*   Each quantum plugin will have a corresponding vNIC driver in VDSM, that can connect the vNIC to quantum.
+    -   Current implementation will be done by hooks.
+*   No support for RHEV-H, only RHEL.

 #### Network provider entity

 *   Introducing a 'Provider' entity that will have the following properties: